adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

         </dependency>
 ```

-We need to configure a datasource which will be used in normal operations of our application:
+We need to configure a datasource which will be used in normal operations of our application (src/main/resources/application.yml):
 ```
 spring.jpa:
   database: POSTGRESQL